teamdeeson/headless-drupal/README.md

 If correctly setup then both `which yarn` and `which composer` should return a file path to an executable.

+### Using Docker for local development.

+You will also need the [Deeson Docker Proxy](https://github.com/teamdeeson/docker-proxy) running.

 ## Getting Started.

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Using Docker for local development.

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ```
 git clone git@github.com/teamdeeson/headless-drupal
 cd headless-drupal
-echo "USE_DOCKER=1" > .local.env
+echo "USE_DOCKER=1" >> .env
 make
 ```

-Executing make will download the project dependencies and install Drupal into a Docker container.
+Executing make will download the project dependencies locally then create a Drupal and node runtime environment inside Docker containers.

 The frontend is then available at: [https://headless-drupal.localhost](https://headless-drupal.localhost)